ishwi/Chuu/README.md

 # Chuu

 Chuu is a Discord bot that integrates [Last.fm]([https://www.last.fm/](https://www.last.fm/)) with Discord.
+Highly customizable at the user and server level.
 It also has some unique integrations with RateYourMusic.com.
 There are a ton of available commands like:

 - Your top of albums that were released in a given year<br>
 - Image charts of both albums and artists<br>